membraneframework/membrane_tutorials/videoroom/videoroom.md

-  You can also conduct some experiments on how to disable the video track (so that the user can turn off and on his camera while being in the room).
+  You can also conduct some experiments on how to disable the video track (so that the user can turn off and on camera while being in the room).